alancampora/algorithm-training/README.md

 # Algorithms + katas + cci (book exercises)

-In our daily jobs, we face different problems, but they are no always realted to difficult algorithms.
+In our jobs, we usually face different challenges but they are not always related to difficult algorithms.
 That's why I saw the need of keeping my self training in different algorihtms exercises.

 # Repo structure